Project Overview and Purpose

 As part of the proposed project, NCDOT will also coordinate with local municipalities to consider including sidewalks.
 Rea Road Extension would be a four-lane divided roadway and signed as N.C.
 84. The anticipated posted speed limit is 45 mph.

-Current Alternative Considered
+Preferred Alternative Considered

 On July 18, 2016, the N.C.
-Department of Transportation and the Federal Highway Administration selected the current alternative, which is a combination of two previous design options.
+Department of Transportation and the Federal Highway Administration selected the preferred alternative, which is a combination of two previous design options.
 The combined option provides a better geometric design and avoids dividing several properties.